nhaksar/AKN-Econ21320-Project/README.md

 - mls.csv - BLS mass layoffs data, in CSV file (irrelevant)
 - testing.R - Code to test/find out important information about the data
 - main - main R file
+- the CAINC stuff is data for income by county from https://apps.bea.gov/regional/downloadzip.cfm
 ## Todo list
 - start working on presentation
 - LASSO regression to identify useful lags